cypress-io/cypress/npm/react/cypress/component/basic/enzyme/README.md

 This folder shows several examples from [Enzyme docs](https://enzymejs.github.io/enzyme/).

-In general if you are migrating from Enzyme to `cypress-react-unit-test`:
+In general if you are migrating from Enzyme to `@cypress/react`:

 - there is no shallow mounting, only the full mounting.
-Thus `cypress-react-unit-test` has `mount` which is similar to the Enzyme's `render`.
+Thus `@cypress/react` has `mount` which is similar to the Enzyme's `render`.
 It renders the full HTML and CSS output of your component.
-- you can mock [children components](https://github.com/bahmutov/cypress-react-unit-test/tree/main/cypress/component/advanced/mocking-component) if you want to avoid running "expensive" components during tests
+- you can mock [children components](https://github.com/bahmutov/@cypress/react/tree/main/cypress/component/advanced/mocking-component) if you want to avoid running "expensive" components during tests
 - the test is running as a "mini" web application.
-Thus if you want to set a context around component, then set the [context around the component](https://github.com/bahmutov/cypress-react-unit-test/tree/main/cypress/component/advanced/context)
+Thus if you want to set a context around component, then set the [context around the component](https://github.com/bahmutov/@cypress/react/tree/main/cypress/component/advanced/context)

 ## setState